Rental Things: A Comprehensive Guide to Renting Items Successfully

 A lease is a legally binding agreement between a landlord and a tenant outlining the terms and conditions of renting an office space, spare room, or property.
 One crucial aspect of most lease agreements is the security deposit.

-A security deposit is a fixed amount paid to a property owner or manager, ensuring the tenant pays rent and abides by the lease terms.
-Typically based on the monthly rent, for a few hundred dollars, a security deposit equals one or two months’ rent.
+A security deposit is a fixed amount paid to a property owner or manager to ensure the tenant pays rent and abides by the lease terms.
+Typically based on the monthly rent, a security deposit equals one or two months’ rent for a few hundred dollars.
 It serves as a form of protection for the landlord should the tenant cause damage to the property or break the lease terms to rent out for money.

 Before signing a lease, prospective renters should: